 Grant Bailey, the Benefit and Money Advice Team Leader at Cheltenham Homes, gave a presentation on the use of the calculator by his team.
 Cheltenham Borough Homes (CBH) is successfully campaigning to raise awareness of the dangers involved in illegal money lending via its ‘Cheltenham Says No’ campaign.

-Using the Benefit and Budgeting Calculator the team can often spot where someone is paying more than expected to service a debt.
+Using the Better Off Calculator the team can often spot where someone is paying more than expected to service a debt.
 They are trained to have brave conversations with customers and the software helps; using the compare scenarios functionality built into the software, shown below, the advisor can show a customer, using simple graphics, how their household’s finances would differ if they didn’t have to pay back a debt they suspect is from an illegal money lender.
 This supportive conversation can encourage a customer to report a loan shark to the National Illegal Money Lending Service who can write off the illegal debt.

 Grant said, “What you’re trying to show, initially, is that if they got help to get this situation addressed, then they’d have more money in their pocket.
 We’re aware that some people are intimidated so they won’t release information but we hope that they will try to get help themselves.”